TheCloudlet/Coogle/README.md

 **Planned:**

 - [ ] Consider use `#inlcude <fmt/core.h>` for better system compatibilty
+- [ ] Improve type normalization to handle generic template argument stripping for std:: containers and other libraries.
 - [ ] Unit tests using GoogleTest

 ## License